 The inclusion of a gasket in a joint to prevent leakage is only effective as long as there is sufficient clamp force generated by the bolts to allow effective sealing.
-With forces applied to the joint, the forces are transmitted by friction as a result of the clamp force generated by the bolts, leading to a secure bolted connection.
+With forces applied to the joint, the forces are transmitted by friction as a result of the clamping force generated by the bolts, leading to a secure bolted connection.
 Using tools such as HTL’s hydraulic torque wrenches or tensioners can provide accurate torque and tension values, ensuring an even clamping force.

 In general terms, thread stripping of both the internal and external threads must be avoided if a reliable design is to be achieved.
-If the bolt breaks on tightening, it is obvious that a replacement is required.
+If the bolt breaks on tightening, it is evident that a replacement is required.

-Fatigue failures can be particularly hazardous because they often occur with no visible warning signs and the failure is often sudden.
-Fatigue failures are often unknowingly avoided in gasketed joints simply because the required crush for the gasket often dictates a torque or bolt tension that minimizes the risk of a fatigue failure.
+Fatigue failures can be particularly hazardous because they often occur with no visible warning signs and the failure is usually sudden.
+Fatigue failures are often unknowingly avoided in gasket joints simply because the required crush for the gasket often dictates a torque or bolt tension that minimizes the risk of a fatigue failure.
 However, changing to a new gasket type later on which requires less crush may be the initial cause of bolt fatigue failure.

 Bolts are typically made from high strength steels, which when fully tightened, exert high clamp force onto the joint.
 The area directly under the bolt head or nut face sustains the high bearing stress.

 As we’ve learned the reliability and safety of bolted connections is paramount.
-There are a number of ways to help prevent the failure of bolts and bolted joints, from choosing the correct tools.
+There are several ways to help prevent the failure of bolts and bolted joints, from choosing the correct tools.
 Such as HTL’s range of Hydraulic Torque Wrenches, or Hydraulic Bolt Tensioners it was with this problem in mind that HTL launched the bolting software packages, Joint Integrity Software.
 This package allows you to record and manage each bolted connection so that these problems don’t occur.

-To discover how you can have complete flange management and leak testing activities at your fingertips by claiming your free trial of HTL’s Flange Management Software, simply contact us: email email@example.com or call +44 (0)1670 700 000.
+To discover how you can have complete flange management and leak testing activities at your fingertips by claiming your free trial of HTL’s Flange Management Software, contact us: email email@example.com or call +44 (0)1670 700 000.